BassaniRiccardo/ICEBERT/examples/pytorch/language-modeling/README.md

 ## Training

+Scripts for small-bert and bert-base training can be found in the **bash_scripts folder**.

 Training arguments are listed at https://github.com/huggingface/transformers/blob/master/src/transformers/training_args.py .
-Scripts for small-bert and bert-base training can be found in the bash_scripts folder.

 The current scripts yield an undertrained ICEBERT-base model.
 The training takes around 5 days with the given script, an n2d-highmem-8 vcpu and a single v3-8 TPU.
 Increment the number of training steps or the batch size for a more performing model.
 This would probably require using a TPU-pod.